ywatanabe1989/ELMO/elisp/_sea/FEEDBACK.md

 **Observations:**

-- Functions like `ninja-self-evolve` suggest the system can update its own code based on AI suggestions.
+- Functions like `elmo-self-evolve` suggest the system can update its own code based on AI suggestions.

 **Suggestions:**